Cell phone companies see spike in surveillance requests

 Markey, a Massachusetts Democrat, sent letters to nine wireless carriers last month asking for information on the volume and scope of the requests after The New York Times reported in April that cell phone tracking had become a common practice for police with little or no oversight.

-Verizon Wireless, a joint venture of Verizon Communications Inc (VZ.N) and Vodafone Group Plc (VOD.L); AT&T Inc (T.N); Sprint Nextel Corp (S.N); T-Mobile USA, a unit of Deutsche Telekom AG (DTEGn.DE); MetroPCS Communications Inc PCS.N; C Spire Wireless; Cricket Communications Inc, TracFone, a unit of Mexico's American Movil (AMXL.MX)(AMX.N), and U.S. Cellular responded to Markey's inquiry.
+Verizon Wireless, a joint venture of Verizon Communications Inc and Vodafone Group Plc; AT&T Inc; Sprint Nextel Corp; T-Mobile USA, a unit of Deutsche Telekom AG; MetroPCS Communications Inc; C Spire Wireless; Cricket Communications Inc, TracFone, a unit of Mexico's American Movil, and U.S. Cellular responded to Markey's inquiry.

 According to the data, No. 1 U.S. carrier Verizon Wireless reported an average spike in requests of about 15 percent a year over the last five years, with around 260,000 requests last year.
 No. 4 carrier T-Mobile USA said it has seen a 12 percent to 16 percent increase each year, but it did not provide the number of requests it received annually.